StevenForler/DevNotes/Test-profile-website/scope.md

         - possibly lead it to my music instagram instead
         - or youtube video?
     - use PB video for cubing reference
 - Contact page
-    - static page
+    - static pages
+    - one for the web portfolio site
-    - Email
+        - Email and contact information
+        - set up email box to type your emailto contact
-    - eventually add socials
+    - eventually make social media page